2014-2015 Undergraduate & Graduate Catalog

-The medical laboratory science program is accredited by the National Accrediting Agency for Clinical Laboratory Science.
-The radiation therapy program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-The cardiovascular sonography program is accredited under the Commission on Accreditation of Allied Health Education Program (CAAHEP) and programmatically through the Joint Review Committee on Education in Cardiovascular Technology (JRC-CVT).
-The diagnostic medical sonography program is accredited by the Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS).
-The health information management program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
-The physician assistant studies program is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-The physical therapy program is accredited by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association.
-The speech-language pathology M.S. program is a candidate for accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
-The clinical dietetics program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), which is the accrediting agency for the Academy of Nutrition and Dietetics (AND).
-The public health program is undergoing accreditation by the Council on Education for Public Health (CEPH).
+The Medical Laboratory Science program is accredited by the National Accrediting Agency for Clinical Laboratory Science.
+The Radiation Therapy program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The Diagnostic Medical Sonography program is accredited by the Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS).
+The Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The Physician Assistant Studies program is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+The Physical Therapy curriculum is accredited by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association.
+The Speech Language Pathology program is undergoing Accreditation by the Council on Academic Accreditation in Speech-Language Pathology (CAA), which is affiliated with the American Speech-Language-Hearing Association (ASHA).

 Undergraduate Secondary Admission

-Four undergraduate majors in the College of Health Professions require a selective secondary admissions/application process: communication sciences and disorders, medical laboratory science, therapeutic recreation, health information management, and allied health sciences in the following emphases: health professional degree completion, histotechnology, and respiratory care.
+Three undergraduate programs in the College of Health Professions require a selective secondary admissions/application process: Medical Laboratory Science, Therapeutic Recreation, and Allied Health Sciences in the following emphases: Health Information and Reimbursement, Histotechnology, Pre-health professional dosimetry, and pre-health professional Speech Language Pathology.
 See the Academic Programs section of the catalog for details.

-The doctorate of audiology, the master's degree programs in clinical dietetics, medical dosimetry, occupational therapy, physician assistant studies, public health, and speech-language pathology require completion of a baccalaureate degree and submission of a graduate application and corresponding materials; admission into these programs is competitive.
+The Clinical Doctorate of Physical Therapy, the Master's Degree programs in Occupational Therapy, Physician Assistant Studies, Public Health, and Speech Language Pathology require completion of a baccalaureate degree and submission of a graduate application; admission into these programs is competitive.
 See appropriate Academic Program description for detailed information on the admission requirements.

-The CHP Student Services office (CHPSS) is a key resource for academic advising services and admissions to GVSU's CHP programs and majors.
-GVSU students who declare a major within the College of Health Professions are each assigned to a professional academic advisor and encouraged to meet with their advisor at a minimum once per year but preferably each semester.
-The majority of programs in CHP are competitive; it is in the student's best interest to get academic advising throughout the college career.
+The CHP Student Services Office is a key resource for academic advising services and admissions to GVSU's CHP programs and majors.
+GVSU students who declare a major within the College of Health Profession are each assigned to a professional academic advisor and encouraged to meet with their advisor at a minimum once per year but preferably each semester.
+The programs in CHP are competitive; it is in the student's best interest to get academic advising throughout the college career.

-Prospective and admitted students can expect to receive the following services and support from the CHP Student Services director, admissions coordinator, office coordinator, and four academic advisors.
+Prospective and admitted students can expect to receive the following services from the CHP Student Services Director, Admissions Coordinator, and three Academic Advisors:

-- Advisor access: Academic advisors are available to students at both campuses: GVSU's Allendale campus, and in Grand Rapids at the Cook DeVos Center for Health Sciences.
+Advising Availability - access to CHP advisors at GVSU's Allendale campus and in Grand Rapids at the Cook DeVos Center for Health Sciences (CHS).

-- Program application: Navigation through CHP's undergraduate secondary admissions process and graduate program applications.
+Application & Admissions - navigation through the undergraduate secondary admissions process and CHP's graduate program applications.

-- Orientation: Academic advising during freshmen and transfer orientation.
+Orientation - academic advising as early as freshmen and transfer orientation.

-- Policies and procedures: Clarification of university policies that pertain to and support degree completion.
+Policies & Procedures - clarification of university policies that pertain to and support degree completion.

-- Referrals: Introduction to and utilization of GVSU's campus resources, student success services, and faculty support.
+Referrals -introduction and encouragement to utilize GVSU's campus resources, student success services and faculty support.